Phil Schiller: Apple Will Not Change Decision on 'Hey' Email App, No App Store Rule Updates Imminent

 Schiller said that Hey's developers have a number of options to comply with Apple's rules to remain in the App Store, such as charging different prices in the app and on the web, or offering a free version with additional paid functions that could be purchased through the Hey website.

-One way that Hay could have gone, Schiller says, is to offer a free or paid version of the app with basic email reading features on the App Store then separately offered an upgraded email service that worked with the Hey app on iOS on its own website.
+One way that Hey could have gone, Schiller says, is to offer a free or paid version of the app with basic email reading features on the App Store then separately offered an upgraded email service that worked with the Hey app on iOS on its own website.
 Schiller gives one more example: an RSS app that reads any feed, but also reads an upgraded feed that could be charged for on a separate site.
 In both cases, the apps would have functionality when downloaded on the store.

 Apple also provided TechCrunch with a copy of the letter that was sent to the Hey team, which outlines the rules that Hey has violated and explains that Apple is happy to provide a platform for the team to distribute apps for free, so long as the rules are followed.